+Consumer protective measures under Indian law have attained new legal and economic horizons in modern times.
 Consumer is victim of competitive social and economic forces prevailing in the society due to his technical ignorance, lack of time and weakness for competitive price.
 The law relating to consumer protection lying scattered in myriad provisions f various legislatives and judicial decisions in India, so connected with the human rights for a healthy life and environment has now a core subject to be taught as an indispensable part of a socially relevant curriculum.